Official Visitor Website

 Norfolk Coast Path

-The Norfolk Coast Path runs for 42 miles from Hunstanton to Cromer, with the majority of this walking trail running through the dramatic landscape of the Norfolk Coast Area of Outstanding Natural Beauty.
+The Norfolk Coast Path runs for 42 miles from Hunstanton to Cromer, with the majority of this walking trail running through the dramatic landscape of the Norfolk Coast National Landscape.

 The most westerly point of the Norfolk Coast Path is the seaside town of Hunstanton.
 It then passes through areas rich in wildlife – first the salt marshes near Brancaster, then Holkham National Nature Reserve with its extensive sandy beaches and pine woodland underlining the vast open sky.
 Look out for massive flocks of geese in the winter, coming in to safely spend the night here.